ELJRAOUYOMAR/codeConnect/README.md

 ### A Personal Journey
 CodeConnect was built as an independent project by me to address the challenges I’ve faced when collaborating with others on programming problems.
 My goal was to create a platform where anyone can freely share knowledge and improve their skills.
 This project represents my dedication to both learning and helping others.

+### Suggestions for Customization
+This project is designed to be modular and extensible.
+You can easily enhance it by adding features like tags for problems, notifications for votes or new solutions, and user leaderboards.
+Feel free to adapt it to your needs or even contribute ideas to improve it further. you can also add an api(or your LLM model) to generate solutions using Ai.